 At IHS, we believe that ideas can change the world – and that one of the best ways to foster discussion about the big questions of human nature and society is to empower faculty to engage more deeply with students through extracurricular activities.

 That’s why we created the On-Campus Faculty Partnership.
 Through a generous grant from the John Templeton Foundation, we work with faculty across the country to host events that explore ideas of freedom beyond the classroom.

 This partnership provides support for faculty-driven educational events aimed at undergraduate students that raise and consider fundamental questions about free societies.

 Already know you want to work with us?
-We are accepting proposals on a rolling basis for the spring of 2017.
+We are accepting proposals on a rolling basis.